MaciejPMarciniak/SmoothAHAplot/README.md

 ---
 # Credits
+EuroEcho 2019 Abstract:
+*Myocardial work in hypertension and mitral regurgitation- insights from non-invasive assessment of left ventricular pressure-strain relations*

-Acknowledgements to Joao Filipe Fernandes and Fifi Loncaric for their invaluable input.
+Acknowledgements to Joao Filipe Fernandes and Filip Loncaric for their invaluable input.

 ---
 # License